bake/Bob/README.md

 		echo $passed.' routes passed, '.$refused.' were refused.';
 	});

-	// this will only execute the callback, if no rule matched the request Bob::notfound(function($passed, $refused) {
+This will only execute the callback, if no rule matched the request:

+	Bob::notfound(function($passed, $refused) {
 		echo '404 :(';
 	});